-Our 2023 gross profit increased to €26.7 million in 2023 (2022: €22 million), as a result of the growing maturity, scale and operating leverage in our business segments - a substantial part of our cost base is fixed or growing at a fixed or variable rate that is lower than our revenue growth.
-Excluding the Depreciation & Amortization (D&A) component included in Cost of Sales, the gross profit was €39.9 million in 2023 (a higher increase to the comparable figure of 2022: €36 million).
+Our 2024 gross profit increased to \in 27.8 million in 2024 (2023: \in 26.7 million), as a result of the changes in the sales mix (less low-margin devices, and more high-margin services) and the growing maturity, scale and operating leverage in our business segments - a substantial part of our cost base is fixed or growing at a fixed or variable rate that is lower than our revenue growth.
+Excluding the Depreciation & Amortization (D&A) component included in Cost of Sales, the gross profit was \in 40.9 million in 2024 (a higher increase to the comparable figure of 2023: \in 39.9 million).
 Our gross profit improvement is continuing the trend of prior years and comes despite inflationary pressures in our cost base.
 We remain vigilant when it comes to the pricing of our services, our sales mix and optimizing our cost of sales to any extent possible in maintaining and expanding the rate of gross profit growth.